 Opportunity cost is what you lose when you let dollars go unnecessarily to a financial institution (possibly in the form of fees), the government (possibly in the form of income taxes), or any third party (possibly in the form of having money locked-in or simply being spent), and are missing a better investment opportunity.
 Paraphrasing Heymann and Bloom in Opportunity Cost in Finance and Accounting, “the value of a resource is determined by its use in the best alternative given up.”

-By borrowing against their life insurance cash value to pay for their children’s education, Mark and Mary got to educate their children, and keep their own family assets growing.
+By borrowing against their life insurance cash value to pay for their children’s education, Mark and Mary can educate their children, while at the same time keeping their own family assets growing.
 Once university costs were paid back, the policy still had its full value and all of its growth, as if they had never taken the loan in the first place.
 If they had paid for college with their RESP, all of that money would have been gone, and they would now need to restart a savings plan for future goals.